-Healthy Oatmeal Raisin Cookies – These delicious cookies are made with oat and buckwheat flours, NO nuts needed!
+Healthy Oatmeal Raisin Cookies - These delicious, gluten-free cookies are made with oat and buckwheat flours, NO butter or dairy needed!

 Dare I say, oatmeal raisin cookies are my favorite?

 Eep!
-I’m sure all of you chocolate chip lovers are gasping in horror, but it’s the truth!
+I'm sure many of you chocolate chip lovers are gasping with horror, but tis true!

-Though they tend to be polarizing, I’ve personally loved raisins all my life.
+Though they can be polarizing, I've personally loved raisins all my life.

 It wouldn't be Oatmeal with a Fork without a fork trick!

 Basically, when the cookie comes out, you take a fork and gently press down on the cookie, thus expelling any air.
 This compacts the cookie and gives it a better texture once cooled.